The Cranberries: 1992–1995: Everybody Else Is Doing It, So Why Can't We? and No Need to Argue

 On 23 May 1995, at London's Grosvenor House, the Cranberries were nominated for Best Contemporary Song for "Zombie" at the Ivor Novello Awards.
 In mid-1995, the Cranberries had broken the American market; while the UK bands had failed.
 At that time, the band was Ireland's biggest musical export since U2.
 In 1995 the Cranberries performed "Ode to My Family" at the World Music Awards, winning the Award for Best Irish Recording Artists.
 They were named Best Irish Recording Artists at the 10th annual Irish Music awards, held at Dublin's Burlington Hotel.
 On 23 November 1995 the Cranberries won the "Best Song" award for "Zombie" at the 1995 MTV Europe Music Awards, beating out Michael Jackson's "You Are Not Alone".
-During the No Need To Argue European tour '95, the Cranberries performed to more than 500,000 people, with peak attendance reaching 20,000 people per night in United States.
+During the No Need to Argue European tour '95, the Cranberries performed to more than 500,000 people, with peak attendance reaching 20,000 people per night in United States.

-Middle era (1996–2003)

-On 10 March 1996, the Cranberries received the Best-Selling Album Award for No Need to Argue at the 26th Annual Juno Awards.
+1996–2000: To the Faithful Departed and Bury the Hatchet

 The band's third album To the Faithful Departed was released on 30 April 1996, peaking at No. 2 in the UK and No. 4 on the Billboard 200.
 Although To the Faithful Departed sold four million copies in six weeks and went double platinum in the US and Gold in the UK, it failed to match the sales of its predecessors.
 The album was "mauled" by the press due to the politically charged songs "Bosnia", "War Child", and the real, unaltered sound of gunshots in "I Just Shot John Lennon".
 The first single from the album was "Salvation", which topped the US Modern Rock Tracks chart.
 The second single from the album was "Free to Decide"; the single's peak in the UK was 33, and it reached number 22 on the Billboard Hot 100.
 In September 1996, the Cranberries' video for "Salvation" was nominated for a MTV Video Music Award for Best Art Direction.
 In November 1996 "When You're Gone" was released as a single in the US, peaking at No. 22 on the Billboard Hot 100.

-By mid-1996, the band's combined albums had sold more than 22 million copies.
 On 9 June 1996, the Cranberries canceled the remainder of the Australian leg of their 117-date world tour, as O'Riordan re-injured her knee during a concert in Cairns on 8 June.
 The tour resumed in August 1996 in North America, but they never finished it and canceled the European leg, citing O'Riordan's "ill health".
 She said that she was exhausted, suffering insomnia, paranoia, and anorexia; her weight had dropped to 41 kg.
 O'Riordan also complained about the press and photographers invading her private life.
 The circumstances had almost led to the band breaking up and they then took a one-year hiatus from the music industry.